Geared for Local

-Enjoy a locally-owned eatery before witnessing the birth of Corvettes, taking in some breathtaking views, sampling local harvests, and discovering one of our hottest new products.
+Enjoy a locally-owned eatery, witness the birth of Corvettes, take in some breathtaking views, and sample local harvests.

 There’s only one GM Corvette Assembly Plant, and all Corvettes made since 1981 have rolled out of the Bowling Green facility.
-PUBLIC TOURS ARE TEMPORARILY SUSPENDED AND WILL RESUME EARLY 2019, so include this activity on your next trip or put the plans in idle gear.
+PUBLIC TOURS ARE TEMPORARILY SUSPENDED, so include this activity on your next trip or put the plans in idle gear.
 It will be well worth the wait to see this step-by-step process!

 Next, wind your way up to the highest elevation in Warren County where over 7,000 trees welcome visitors at Jackson's Orchard.
 Perfect for those seasonal getaways, try and time your visit around one of their annual peach, apple or pumpkin festivals.

 Travel from the rocky outcroppings and vistas of northern Warren County to the gently rolling landscapes at the southern end for your next stop.
 Here, you'll be charmed by this small-farm winery's rustic setting and lovely owners while sampling award-winning varieties.
 By-the-glass and bottles available for purchase.